Houdini 21.0 Nodes Geometry nodes

 Insetting

-When this is on, the extrusion front cannot be inset beyond a point where the node determines it would create a degenerate, pinched, zero-size, or otherwise undesirable front.
-If you turn this off, insetting can continue to shrink the front through pinching and then invert so that further insetting actually grows the front.
-You should generally just leave this on all the time.
+When on, the extrusion front cannot be inset beyond a point where the node determines it would create a degenerate, pinched, zero-size, or undesirable front.
+When off, insetting can continue to shrink the front through pinching and then invert so that further insetting actually grows the front.
+You should generally leave this on at all times.

 If you are extruding multiple fronts, as you increase Inset, once one front has a zero-size edge, all fronts stop shrinking.
 Turn this off to allow each front to shrink to zero individually as you increase Inset.
-If Limit insetting to zero size is off, this option is ignored.
+If Limit Insetting is off, this option is ignored.

 Normals